rsrathore3/COSC-310-Individual-Project-/README.md

    <img width="400" alt="COSC_310_screenshot" src="https://user-images.githubusercontent.com/79660865/115100374-c91da100-9f59-11eb-849c-0351fab72065.png">

  -Wikipedia API
   >Robot Robert uses the Wikipedia API (https://pypi.org/project/wikipedia/) which makes it easy to access and parse data from Wikipedia.
+Having this Wikipedia feature in
+  >Robot Robert makes it more informative and increases curiosity amongst the users.
+Robot Robert is also focused on giving the maximum amount of information in the specified
+  > number of sentences

  -GoogleTranslate API
   >Robot Robert uses the Google Translate API (https://pypi.org/project/googletrans2/) that implemented Google Translate API and converts English to Japanese.
+This feature
+  >from the public API makes Robot Robert highly inclusive and multi lingual.
+As a developer, I chose Japanese as the language because I personally want to learn Japanese and
+  >starting out with my own chatbot doesn't seem to be a bad idea.